lerndevops/labs/ansible/playbooks/readme.md

 ## execute playbooks with SSH Keys Configured to target hosts
 ```
-how to run a ansible playbook  ( default invenotry ) with uid/pwd
+how to run a ansible playbook  ( default invenotry )

 	ansible-playbook myplaybook.yml

-how to run ansible playbook with custom inventory with uid/pwd
+how to run ansible playbook with custom inventory

 	ansible-playbook -i /path/to/inventory myplaybook.yml

-how to run ansible playbook with super user (root) with uid/pwd
+how to run ansible playbook with super user (root)

         ansible-playbook -i /path/to/inventory myplaybook.yml
 ```